dullhunk/book/careers-lab/cvapps/cv-personal.md

-## Personal Details and References
+# Personal Details and References

 This section [git.io/mycvpd](http://git.io/mycvpd) is part of [git.io/mycv](http://git.io/mycv)

+## Personalising it

 How to get in touch, much of this information can go at the end of your CV.